PennTURBO/Turbo-Documentation/turbo_axiomization.md

 | 2                      | F           | 11/28/1935 | BLACK     |

-## Background and Types of Data Ingested by TURBO
+## Background and Types of Data Ingested by the TURBO Cohort pipeline

 PennTURBO uses multiple computational technologies to transform data into realism-based RDF triples.
 The TURBO team envisions supporting multiple data sources with various levels of structure, but there is currently one predominant use case.
 It's expected that most of what is found in the TURBO Semantic repository will come from a clinical data warehouse, presumably implemented as a relational database.
 The TURBO Cohort pipeline starts with the TURBO Carnival server (employing the Carnival system built for the Penn Medicine BioBank), moving data from a clinical data warehouse (and related systems) into a shallow property graph.
 Related systems include [RedCap](https://redcap.med.upenn.edu/) (e.g. biobank records, like case report forms) and CSV files (e.g. loss-of-function calls based on whole exome sequencing).